homelabos/homelabos/docs/software/statping.md

 It is also available via Tor at [http://statping.{{ tor_domain }}/](http://statping.{{ tor_domain }}/)
 {% endif %}

+To login, click on 'Dashboard' at the end of the page.
+A default username and password named 'admin' is generated on first start, please change them.

 ## Security enable/disable https_only and auth

 To enable https_only or auth set the service config to True